 World Cup Bronze Medallist (February 2012, PGS, Sochi)…

-School: Graduated from the University of Montreal in 2007 with a degree in Nutrition… Works as part of a team of sport nutritionists in Quebec… Teammates will sometimes come to her for nutrition advice… Had intended to study physiotherapy, but nutrition allows her to continue her athletic career… Outside Interests: Enjoys sports such as cycling, kite surfing, yoga and tennis… Has kite surfed in places such as Maui and the Dominican Republic and often brings her kite to training camps… Odds and Ends: Attended Albertville 1992 as a spectator… Inspired by fellow Canadian snowboarders Dominique Maltais and Jasey-Jay Anderson for their determination and perseverance… Favourite motto: Go fast or go home!
+School: Graduated from the University of Montreal in 2007 with a degree in Nutrition, Works as part of a team of sport nutritionists in Montréal and in the Laurentians.
+Teammates will sometimes come to her for nutrition advice.
+Had intended to study physiotherapy, but nutrition allows her to continue her athletic career.
+She also have a diploma in sports nutrition from the International olympic committee.
+Outside Interests: Enjoys sports such as cycling, kite surfing, yoga and tennis… Has kite surfed in places such as Maui and the Dominican Republic and often brings her kite to training camps… Odds and Ends: Attended Albertville 1992 as a spectator… Inspired by fellow Canadian snowboarders Dominique Maltais and Jasey-Jay Anderson for their determination and perseverance… Favourite motto: Go fast or go home!

 NOTABLE INTERNATIONAL RESULTS